Centre for Integrated Rural Development (CIRD)

 - Encouragement of farmers in dry belts to cultivate plants which give oil-seeds for bio-diesel production.

 - Cultivation of medicinal and herbal plants.

 - Promotion of environmental quality and management in relation to public health in rural areas.

-- Building knowledge society through information & communication technologies.
+- Building knowledge society through information and communication technologies.

 - Energy plantation and power generation.

 - Development of renewable energy parks such as solar and wind in the rural areas.

 The centre supports the research programmes of the University related to integrated rural development and a number of faculty members and research scholars from different disciplines work on the projects of the centre.